THE VALUE OF HYGIENE

-Keren, our hygienist, will remove the bacteria and hard deposits that destroy the bone around your teeth and halt the infection before it spreads.
-Keren will also show you how to maintain healthy teeth and gums at home.
+Victoria, our hygienist, will remove the bacteria and hard deposits that destroy the bone around your teeth and halt the infection before it spreads.
+Victoria will also show you how to maintain healthy teeth and gums at home.
 Good dental hygiene will help you keep your teeth for the whole of your life.
 Chewing food is not a luxury, it is a necessary part of digestion.

 WHAT DOES A HYGIENIST DO?

-Our hygienist, Keren Branch, is an integral part of the treatment we provide.
-Keren provides all the preventative and maintenance services in our practice.
+Our hygienist is an integral part of the treatment we provide.
+Victoria provides all the preventative and maintenance services in our practice.
 Treatment of a disease or problem is only part of our ongoing care for our patients, as regular cleaning and hygiene instruction is part of maintaining your general dental health.
 Our aim is for our patients to have the healthiest teeth and gums possible.
 We want our patients to keep their teeth and look and feel good about their mouth.